tombensve/APS/APS-Webs/APSWebTemplate/src/main/js/aps-webtemplate-frontend/README.md

 -  This also allows for a special component: `APSWebManager`.
 This creates an `LocalEventBus` internally, creates a unique adress for itself, and then sends a message to "aps:(app):backend" address containing its unique address and an apsWebMgrId that needs to be a property of the component.
 This is routed to "client,backend".
 Any code listening to this message should check the _apsWebMgrId_ to see if it is for that code to use.
 If it is a JSON document of guiProps (including component names) is sent to the specified address.
 When `APSWebManager` sees this message it will render the components.
 This works because the _guiProps_ contains routing information and all components just sends messages.
 This component is in no way required to be used.
 The other components can be used as any other React component, but with the slight oddity of having to provide an `guiProps` object will all component settings.

 This is currently a work in progress and when run and you open <http://localhost:8880/apsweb/> you will only see most of the currently available components rendered horizontally in a row.
-This for testing each component.
-They are rendered from .../resources/guijson/gui.json.
+This for visually testing each component.

 When done the components will either be used as any other React components or used via the `APSWebManager` component and sending a JSON document on the eventbus.